Scottish Water sanctions biggest ever solar project investment

 “Through use of technologies such as solar panels, several of our water works can now generate at least all – and in some cases more – of the energy they need to operate.

 “Not only does this benefit Scottish Water but it contributes to national renewable energy targets.

 “We’re pleased to be working with experts in the sector to improve our provision of renewable energy and help maintain Scottish Water’s place as one of the best value providers of water in the UK.”

-Scottish Water Horizons Ltd, whose experts coin new ways to make Scotland sustainable, received 45 expressions of interest in the contract and 17 companies submitted their bids in the battle for full tender.
+Scottish Water Horizons Ltd experts coined new ways to make Scotland sustainable.
+They also received 45 expressions of interest in the contract.
+As a result, 17 companies submitted their bids in the battle for full tender.

 Scottish Water has reduced its base electricity consumption by more than five per cent since 2010.
 Because of the continued innovative work from Scottish Water Horizons Ltd.